Take college courses to meet your needs.

 Cal U's non-degree programs to earn academic credit are ideal for a range of learners:

-- A student who needs a particular college course to enhance his/her transcript, perhaps as a prerequisite for graduate school, or to explore a University program.
+- A student who needs a particular college course to enhance a transcript, complete a prerequisite for graduate school or explore a University program.

-- A professional who needs a college course for licensure/certification or who wishes to add a course to his/her resume.
+- A professional who needs a college course for licensure/certification or wishes to add a course or stackable credential to enhance a resume.

-- A high school student looking to try out a college course or jump-start his/her college education.
+- A high school student who wants to try out a college course or jump-start college education.

 - A retiree who wishes to take tuition-free classes.

-Visiting students may study at Cal U for one term (Summer, Fall, Winter and Spring) then transfer credits back to their home college or university.
+Cal U welcomes visiting students from other colleges and universities to register for undergraduate and graduate courses, on campus or online.
+You may study at Cal U for one term (summer, fall, winter or spring), then easily transfer credits back to your home college or university.